talkowski-lab/rCNV2/data_curation/gene/README.md

 We extracted all canonical transcripts from protein-coding genes using `get_canonical_transcripts.py`.

-After filtering, we retained XXX genes for further analysis.
+After filtering, we retained 20,243 genes for further analysis.